Finnish poetry: Folk and oral poetry

 Two centuries later attitudes towards folk poetry changed after scholar Henrick Gabriel Porthan in 1766 began research collecting old material.
-His advocation inspired serious scholarship among fellow teachers and students until in 1789, a friend Christfrid Ganander published Mythologia Fennica, ‘an encyclopaedia of phenomena associated with folk beliefs and poetry’.
+His advocation inspired serious scholarship among fellow teachers and students until in 1789, a friend Christfrid Ganander published Mythologia Fennica, 'an encyclopaedia of phenomena associated with folk beliefs and poetry'.
 Studying folk poetry has become a main resource in understanding and reconstructing Finland's past.
 By the 1820s expeditions to collect such material were already entering the borders of Russia.
-A leading figure in this part of history was Lönnrot, a collecter who'd made contact with old folk singers taking notes of their poems.
+A leading figure in this part of history was Lönnrot, a collector who'd made contact with old folk singers taking notes of their poems.
 His idea was that the manner of these songs was fragmented in the sense that the Greek epics Illiad and Odyssey were believing that he could combine several epic sequences into one long poem.
 This process included the removal of unnecessary Christian imagery and the names of people and places in relation to the history of old folklore.

 Collection of old folk poetry has continued since the 19th century in the spirit of National Romanticism.
-The collection of epic poetry was favoured above everything else as they were deemed part of an ‘expansive oral narrative which one could still access’.
+The collection of epic poetry was favoured above everything else as they were deemed part of an 'expansive oral narrative which one could still access'.
 The authenticity of these findings has continuously been debated as often national romantics had to creatively fill in the gaps left by the fragments they had found.
-However, today’s scholars are less concerned with authenticity as defined by the folklore’s origins and are rather concerned with bringing the pieces of Finland’s poetic history together.
-The material retrieved from these expeditions have since been documented by modern scholars as ‘shared experience dialogues’ consisting of lyrics, proverbs and laments that refer to a broader ‘discussion’ between rune singers, collectors, and modern observers over the course of Finland’s poetic history.
+However, today's scholars are less concerned with authenticity as defined by the folklore's origins and are rather concerned with bringing the pieces of Finland's poetic history together.
+The material retrieved from these expeditions have since been documented by modern scholars as 'shared experience dialogues' consisting of lyrics, proverbs and laments that refer to a broader 'discussion' between rune singers, collectors, and modern observers over the course of Finland's poetic history.